Skip to main content

 Certificate Requirements (24 credits)

-+ Core (16 credits)
++ Core Courses (16 credits)

-Full course description for Computer Security
+Full course description for Cybersecurity Principles and Applications

 To properly secure any organization's information infrastructure and assets, a periodic assessment of its security posture at various levels of the organization is essential.
 One key area is the direct assessment of vulnerabilities in the IT infrastructure, systems and applications, followed by targeting and exploitation of the same.
 This course covers the theoretical bases for cyber threats and vulnerabilities, and delves into selection and application of penetration testing methodologies ranging from reconnaissance to the exploitation of vulnerabilities by probing infrastructure, services and applications.
 The course places a strong emphasis on the use of these methodologies to demonstrate, document, report on, and provide a clear roadmap for remediation of exposed security issues.